-You’d be amazed at how these questions may open up the conversation to new, different and special opportunities to connect in a highly meaningful way for both of you.
+You’d be amazed at how these questions may open up the conversation to new, different and special opportunities to connect.

-Remember you have an entire box of crayons to work with and often we cut out an entire part of the color palette when we think of business contacts because we are not our whole, authentic selves.
+Remember you have an entire box of crayons to work with!
+Often we cut out an entire part of the color palette when we think of business contacts because we are not our whole, authentic selves.

 This is one area where you can certainly color outside the lines for an approach that is entirely, and uniquely you.

-Having an alert in place allows you to be one of the first people to congratulate members of your referral network on exciting new developments.
+With an alert in place, you can be one of the first people to congratulate members of your referral network on exciting new developments.
 You can also reach out to other local contacts about potential new pieces of business.

-Make sure you carve out some time and attention to think about the rewards and incentives you might want to have in place for your more innovative, or steady referral partners.
+Think about the rewards and incentives you want to offer to your more innovative or steady referral partners.

-You may want to offer special cash incentives as well if your budget and ethics programs allow for it.
+You could offer special cash incentives as a venue marketing strategy if your budget allows for it.

 The company you keep can often be a reflection of your level of service, quality of work and personality, so be certain that your network is full of people with a great reputation.

-There are quite a few industry-related trade organizations and associations and there may be several in your area.
+There are many industry-related trade organizations and associations, and there may be local groups in your area.

-Work on getting to know the committee requirements first, and then determine if you’re able to commit to a path of leadership over the next few board election cycles.
+Get to know the committee requirements, and then determine if you could take on a leadership role over the next few board election cycles.